7MMA7/ReplicationProject_MSR/README.md

 ## Environment variables

-Create a `.env` file in the root directory of the project, add your GitHub api keys and your phabricator token as follows:
+Create a `.env` file in the root directory of the project, add your GitHub api keys and your Conduit api token (for Phabricator Wikimedia) as follows:

 ```
 GITHUB_API_KEY_1=your_key_1